-40% of the bonus for the financial year x are subject to a sustainability-oriented deferral rule.
-The part of the bonus subject to sustainability requirements will be distributed in equal shares to the three following financial years and approved by the supervisory board committee for management board matters in the financial years x +2, x+ 3, and x +4 subject to a sustainable development of the company.
-This requires at least a 50% income target achievement in the financial year prior to the respective part becoming due and payable.
+40% of the bonus for the financial year x is subject to a sustainability-oriented deferral rule.
+The part of the bonus subject to sustainability requirements will be distributed in equal shares among the three following financial years and approved by the Supervisory Board Committee for Managing Board Matters in the financial years x+2, x+3, and x+4 subject to the sustainable development of the Company.
+This requires an earnings target achievement of at least 50% in the financial year prior to the respective part becoming due and payable.